Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

 Anyway, in such a case where you do not want to, or cannot access an objects data through its attributes, you use a _de-constructor_ to access the data.
-Whereas a _constructor_ takes several bits of data, and mangles them together to form a new object, the _deconstructor_ takes an object, and try to extract those original bits of data that went into the constructor in the first place.
+Whereas a _constructor_ takes several bits of data, and mangles them together to form a new object, the _de-constructor_ takes an object, and tries to extract those original bits of data that went into the constructor in the first place.

-_NB: The "deconstructor" is not the same thing as a "destructor".
+_NB: The "de-constructor" is not the same thing as a "destructor".
 Its purpose is not to free or destroy an object instance, but to extract the information encoded by the "constructor"._

 Let us resume the example from the introduction featuring the `BinOp`-class from the `ast`-module.
 The constructor